AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation/03-extending_tagged_types.rst

 Private Extensions
 --------------------

-* In the previous slide, we exposed the fields for :ada:`Mammal_T`!
+* In the previous slide, we exposed the components for :ada:`Mammal_T`!

 * Better would be to make the extension itself private